+Skipping School:

-Skipping School: Skipping school and leaving campus.
+Skipping school and leaving campus.

-- 1st offense- In-school suspension of up to 3 days. - 2nd offense- In-school suspension of up to 5 days - 3rd and subsequent offense Corporal punishment, in-school suspension of up to 10 days, short term suspension, long term suspension, corporal punishment and/or possible recommendation to Chattooga Academy.
+- Discretion of the Principal. - 1st offense- In-school suspension of up to 3 days. - 2nd offense- In-school suspension of up to 5 days - 3rd and subsequent offense Corporal punishment, in-school suspension of up to 10 days, short term suspension, long term suspension, corporal punishment and/or possible recommendation to Chattooga Academy.